kieme/dainty/library/dacli/dainty_dacli.md

 ### basic notation rules
 - rule1:  the syntax is written with ASCII characters and terminated with '\0'.
 - rule2: all input and output are encapsulated in dacli arguments.
-- rule3: the argument notation always start with an initial argument list. "</>".
+- rule3: the argument notation always start with an initial group argument. "</>".
 - rule4: an argument is always unique identify-able by a name, which can have an associated  value(s).
 - rule5: argument names and values are just strings.